catchorg/Catch2/docs/command-line.md

 </pre>

 Use this option to send all output to a file.
 By default output is sent to stdout (note that uses of stdout and stderr *from within test cases* are redirected and included in the report - so even stderr will effectively end up on stdout).

+Using `-` as the filename sends the output to stdout.

+> Support for `-` as the filename was introduced in Catch2 X.Y.Z

 <a id="naming-a-test-run"></a>
 ## Naming a test run